A2Amir/Highway-Driving/README.md

 * The file [src/main.cpp](https://github.com/A2Amir/Highway-Driving/blob/master/src/main.cpp) contains the code to communicate with the simulator and also code that reads configuration files, such as highway map and configuration file containing various settings for the path planner.

-* The Prediction Layer is defined in [src/prediction.h](https://github.com/A2Amir/Highway-Driving/blob/master/src/prediction.h)file and is responsible for predicting the surrounding cars positions at some time in the future.
+* The Prediction Layer is defined in [src/prediction.h](https://github.com/A2Amir/Highway-Driving/blob/master/src/prediction.h) file and is responsible for predicting the surrounding cars positions at some time in the future.

 * The Behavior Layer is defined in [src/behavior.h](https://github.com/A2Amir/Highway-Driving/blob/master/src/behavoir.h) file and it responsible for "higher-level thinking" of the car.

 * The Trajectory Layer is defined in [src/trajectory.h](https://github.com/A2Amir/Highway-Driving/blob/master/src/trajectory.h) file and is responsible for generating a jerk-minimizing trajectory between the current Car object and the Car object planned by the Behavior Layer and for collision avoidance.

+## 2. Build and compile the code

+In order to build and compile the code, from within the main repository directory, you can:

+* mkdir build && cd build to create and enter the build directory
+* cmake .. && make to compile your project
+* ./path_planning to run your code

+If you decide to work in your local setup, you can download the latest simulator [here](https://github.com/udacity/self-driving-car-sim/releases/tag/T3_v1.2) and then  double-click the "Simulator" icon in that desktop to start the simulator.